Ofori (king): Modern Togolese source

 In opposition to Wilks, Togolese historian Nicoué Lodjou Gayibor hypothesizes that Ofori was an Akyem merchant or war chief who led the Ga resistance against the Akwamu due to Ofori being a name of Akyem origin (Note: Foli would be the proper name in Guin, the language spoken by the Ga.).
 Gayibor theorizes that the Akyem may have occupied leadership positions within the Ga army on account of them being more aggressive warriors than the Ga.
 The Accra and Akyem kingdoms formed an alliance against the Akwamu, who sought to redirect the gold trade to their own advantage, a trade from which Accra and Akyem were heavily invested in.
 This theory is further supported by Ofori seeking refuge with king Ahen Panyin Ashrive who was described as a close relative and was Akan, like the Akyem.
 Regardless of his origins, Ofori would go on to lead the coastal Ga and Akyem to Glidji.

 Gayibor theorizes that Ofori's residence given in Carter's letter is Gumkope on account of it being roughly 0.5 mi from Attome.

 Gayibor's theory of Ofori's Akyem origin is further supported by his general's name and his title: Safori, the Occamy.
 "Safori" or "Soffery" is an Akan title that was used by the Akyem and given to the chief general of an army.
 "Occamy" is a term related to the Akan word Okyeame and Ga word Otsaame that refer to a king's interpreter, spokesperson, or advisor.
 Carter's letter also noted that, despite being his subordinate, Safori was more respected than king Ofori due to the large army that he commanded.
 Gayibor writes that many of the feats attributed to Ofori may have been accomplished by Safori instead but were confused due to the similarity of their names.

 Information regarding the deaths of Ofori and his general Safori are unclear and contradictory.
 A 1694 letter states that Ofori was killed in a battle against the Adangbe on 9 January 1694.
 Gayibor suggests that this may have actually been Safori.
-A contempory text by Dutch merchant Willem Bosman claims that Safori was poisoned by the Ga people at the instigation of the king of Saxè sometime before May 1694.
-Due to confusion in souces, Gayibor places the deaths of Ofori and Safori sometime between 1690 and 1694.
+A contemporary text by Dutch merchant Willem Bosman claims that Safori was poisoned by the Ga people at the instigation of the king of Saxè sometime before May 1694.
+Due to confusion in sources, Gayibor places the deaths of Ofori and Safori sometime between 1690 and 1694.